 Can you put a string in a register?

-I said in lab 0 that registers are like the CPU’s hands.
+I said earlier that registers are like the CPU’s hands.
 Just like your hands, they’re limited in size.
 You can’t fit a car in your hands.
 But you can use your hands to point to a car. 👉🚗 You can use registers to point to something too.

 Strings are arrays, and arrays are too big to fit in reigsters.
 Instead, we can only put the address of a string in a register.
 The address is where the string is located in memory, and it is a 32-bit number in the version of MIPS that we’re using.
 Conveniently, our registers are 32 bits too!